Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 ## Giving our Skier an image
 ### Adding the Skier asset
 - :paint brush: Click on the grey box in the ``||sprites:set mySprite to [] of kind Player||`` block.
-Next select the My Assets tab and click on the Skier Asset.
+- :mouse pointer: Next select the My Assets tab and click on the Skier Asset.
-Then click done.
+- :mouse pointer: Then click done.

 ```blocks
 	scene.setBackgroundColor(1)